-- Orientation criteria :- exposure is to an individual person or persons or to a small business - Product Criteria :- The exposure takes the form of any of the following: - Revolving credits and lines of credit, (including overdraft, hypothecation etc.) - Term loans and leases (e.g. hire purchase, auto loans and leases, student and educational loans) and, - Small business facilities and commitments, - Granularity criteria :- NRB must be satisfied that the regulatory retail portfolio is sufficiently diversified to a degree that reduces the risks in the portfolio, warranting the 75% risk weight.
-No aggregate exposure to one counterpart can exceed 0.5 % of the overall regulatory retail portfolio. - Low value individual criteria :- The maximum aggregated retail exposure to one counterpart cannot exceed an absolute threshold of Rs.5 million (Nepalese Rupees Fifty Lakhs)
+- Revolving credits and lines of credit, (including overdraft, hypothecation etc.) - Term loans and leases (e.g. hire purchase, auto loans and leases, student and educational loans6) and, - Small business facilities and commitments. - Deprived sector loans upto a threshold of Rs.10 million (Ten Million only) - Granularity criteria: NRB must be satisfied that the regulatory retail portfolio is sufficiently diversified to a degree that reduces the risks in the portfolio, warranting the 75% risk weight.
+No aggregate exposure7 to one counterpart can exceed 0.5 % of the overall regulatory retail portfolio. - Low value individual criteria: The total aggregated exposure to one counterpart8 cannot exceed an absolute threshold of upto Rs.10 million (Nepalese Rupees Ten Million only) - 12.
+Banks which have claims that fulfill all criterion except for granularity may risk weigh those claims at 100% f.

-f.
 Claims secured by residential properties